At first glance, it looks like the perfect campsite.

 “There’s some by my head!”
 I shout.
 “Get ’em!
 Get ’em!”

 Nash winds up in the passenger seat, panting a little after his battle.
 It worked!
+There are no more mosquitos in sight.

 Not yet sure of where to go, we head north toward downtown Port Arthur, leaving behind the marshes and their sparse population of houses on stilts.